 Mix various IR emulations together, add or take away effects, expand the stereo image, or adjust the original IR in any number of ways.
 In addition to being able to recreate the sound of legendary reverb units, the Reverberate 3 allows us to morph them into entirely new sonic effects.

-This is another plugin that is impossible to sum up in a few paragraphs.
+This is another complex plugin that is impossible to explain in a few paragraphs.
 To learn more about its superb features, including the Fusion-IR editing, enhanced true stereo simulation and extended split modulation, consider reading the manual linked below.

 For more information on system requirements and authorization instructions, check out the LiquidSonics Reverberate 3 user manual.